JoshG-IT/identity-security/cases/IAM-AZ-002-the-stolen-identity/README.md

 > ![Legacy Application Exposed API Scope](evidence/07-legacy-api-scope.png)
 > *Highlighted: the legacy application's API configuration contains an enabled custom delegated scope, `Legacy.Sync`, establishing an additional OAuth access path.*

-Publishing an API scope allows another application to request delegated access to the legacy application as a protected resource.

-That created a second persistence path that did not depend entirely on the original client secret.

-**What I concluded:** the attacker established an OAuth-based backup path that could remain useful even if the original application credential was discovered and removed.
+**Finding:** a third path existed, built on user consent rather than a credential.
+Credential rotation does not touch it.

 ---

-## 5. Loot - OAuth Consent, Permission Grant, and Token Capture
+## 5. Loot

-The final stage centered on the rogue application's redirect URI configuration.

-I inspected the rogue application's web settings.
+A published scope is only useful if something requests it and the authorization response reaches infrastructure the attacker controls.
+I inspected the second application's web configuration.

 ```powershell
 az ad app show `